Non-local resources for error correction in quantum LDPC codes: Introduction

 The rest of the article is organized as follows.
 In Sec.~\ref{Tools}, we review essential concepts including non-local many-body gates in Sec.~\ref{non-local many body gates}, syndrome extraction circuits in Sec.~\ref{syndrome extraction}, and stabilizer quantum codes in Sec.~\ref{stabilizer codes}.
-In Sec.~\ref{steane code}, we implement the DiVincenzo-Aliferis method of syndrome extraction, utilizing non-local many-body gates on the Steane code.
-In Sec.~ \ref{applying to hypergraph product codes}, the same method is applied to Hypergraph Product (HGP) codes.
+In Sec.~\ref{steane code}, we implement the DiVincenzo-Aliferis method of syndrome extraction, utilizing non-local many-body gates.
+In Sec.~\ref{applying to hypergraph product codes}, the method is applied to HGP and LP codes.
 Section~\ref{architecture for syndrome extraction} introduces a tri-layer architecture for efficient syndrome extraction.
-We discuss the strategic placement of cavities and explore the scheduling and parallelizability of syndrome measurements including analysis of full error correction time.
+We discuss the strategic placement of cavities and explore the scheduling and parallelizability of syndrome measurements.
 Finally, in Sec.~\ref{conclusion and outlook}, we summarize our study, discussing the challenges and near-term algorithms applicable to Rydberg atom quantum computers, followed by a discussion of future directions.